File share to OneDrive and SharePoint migration guide

 Note: The # and % characters are supported but not enabled by default.
-Follow these steps to enable them: New support for # and % in SharePoint Online and OneDrive
+Follow these steps to enable them: New support for # and % in SharePoint and OneDrive.

 Prepare your OneDrive environment

-Before migrating your file share content, you must pre-provision your users in Office 365.
-For guidance on pre-provisioning see:
+Before you migrate your file share content, you must pre-provision your users in Microsoft 365.
+For guidance on pre-provisioning, see

-- Prepare to provision users through directory synchronization to Office 365
+- Prepare to provision users through directory synchronization to Microsoft 365

 - Pre-provision OneDrive for users in your organization